YINI-lang/YINI-spec/YINI-Specification.md

 ; Valid full-line comment
    ; Valid full-line comment with leading whitespace

-key = "value" ; not an inline comment
+key = "value" ; INVALID: Semicolon is not an inline comment marker.
 ```

 If `;` appears after meaningful content outside a string literal, it is not treated as a comment marker and MUST result in an error unless otherwise permitted by a future extension.